Becoming a parent is an exciting and life-changing step. Be well-prepared for the costs and budget for them.

 Childcare costs

-When it's time to return to work or study, or if you need a break, you can get child care.
-Start planning for this well in advance.
+Start researching childcare options and planning for this well in advance.
 Places for babies under 12 months can be limited so you may have to go on a waiting list.

 You'll also need to weigh up the cost of child care against how much you're earning.